 What happens when a recipe is “fully enhanced”?

 When a recipe is fully enhanced, special search features become available for that recipe.
-They might be available for voice search on a Google Home, for instance.
+They might be available as Guided Recipes through voice search on a Google Home, for instance.
 Or they might include more information in search results, which can entice readers to click through more.

 To make sure that your recipes have the best chance of showing up in the most places on search with the best information, you should try to reach the “fully enhanced” state for your recipes.